 The basics of hydrogen as a fuel and energy carrier, included safety information

-Hydrogen, like electricity, is an energy carrier rather than an energy resource.
-Both electricity and hydrogen can be generated from all energy resources available (including, natural gas, petroleum products, coal, solar and wind electrolysis, biomass, and others).
+Hydrogen (when used as a fuel), like electricity, is an energy carrier rather than an energy resource.
+Both electricity and hydrogen can be produced from all energy resources available (including, natural gas, petroleum products, coal, solar and wind electrolysis, biomass, and others).
 Hydrogen and electricity can be generated from greenhouse gas-neutral sources, addressing climate change and urban air quality problems.
-As with electricity, hydrogen can also be generated from sustainable domestic and renewable energy resources, such as wind or solar-powered electrolysis, which enhances our long term energy security.
+As with electricity, hydrogen can also be produced from sustainable domestic and renewable energy resources, such as wind or solar-powered electrolysis, which enhances our long term energy security.

 Millions of metric tons of hydrogen are produced annually in the United States, which is enough to fuel tens of millions of FCVs.
 The current primary uses for hydrogen, however, are for the petroleum, ammonia for fertilizer, chemical, and food industries.
 For more information on developing hydrogen infrastructure for FCVs, check out the H2USA website here.